 I’ve had soft nails all my life.
-The second my nail grows a smidge beyond than short-and-stubby status, it breaks down the center (like, ouch).
+The second my nail grows a smidge beyond short-and-stubby status, it breaks down the center (like, ouch).
 Any time I get a gel manicure or apply fresh polish, my mani inevitably chips within an hour.
 And on the rare occasion I can get some length on my thumb nail, it’s so weak that I can literally fold it in half.
-Are strong, healthy, non-peeling, chip-free nails just not in the cards for me?
-Is there any way to strengthen my fingernails?
-To get the answers I was looking for — and some great tips — I turned to Essie global lead educator and manicurist Rita Remark.
+Are strong, healthy, non-peeling nails just not in the cards for me?
+Below, I turned to expert manicurists to find out how to strengthen nails and finally grow them out.
+Keep reading for their 12 pro tips.

 Weak nails come in a few different forms.
-“Your nails can be thin and soft or hard and brittle,” says Remark.
+“Your nails can be thin and soft or hard and brittle,” says Essie global lead educator and manicurist Rita Remark.
 “For nails, strength is defined by an ability to withstand pressure without folding over or breaking.”
-She explains that strong nails are defined by theirs density, not their thickness.
+She explains that strong nails are defined by their density, not their thickness.

-How to Strengthen Weak Nails
+How to Strengthen Brittle Nails

 Tip #1: File Your Nails Properly

 Depending on the strength of your nail, keeping them short is likely your best bet.
 We also recommend filing your nails in one direction rather than quick, back-and-forth motions.
-If you opt to let your nails grow longer, though, Remark recommends mimicking the natural shape of your cuticle when filing the tip of your nails.
+If you opt to let your nails grow longer, Remark recommends mimicking the natural shape of your cuticle when filing the tip of your nails.
 “This keeps the nail balanced, so the pressure and weight is evenly distributed across the surface of the nail and it’s less likely to chip or break.”

 Tip #2: Use Strengthening Polish

-If you can’t part with your favorite polish color, though, just make sure to use a strengthening base coat, like the Essie Strong Start Base Coat.
+If you can’t part with your favorite polish color, just make sure to use a strengthening base coat, like the Essie Strong Start Base Coat.
 “Base coasts are the first nail-care step of every manicure, so choose one to suit your natural nail needs.”
-Not only will this help strengthen your nail, but it will also prevent the nail polish from staining your nail.
+Not only will this help strengthen your nail, it will also prevent the nail polish from staining your nail.

 Tip #3: Don’t Pick or Pull Your Polish